jongwooksi/jongwooksi/README.md

 :book: Publication

-- **J. Si** and S. Kim, "Analysis of Results and Limitations in Prompt-Based Image Processing: Focusing on InstructPix2Pix", Journal of Korean Institute of Information Technology(JKIIT), Accepted
+- **J. Si** and S. Kim, "GRooUV: Surface Defect Detection with Gabor Filter Using Reconstruction-Based Blurring U-Net–ViT", The International Journal of Advanced Manufacturing Technology, Nov.
+2025.
+(SCIE, IF(2024): 3.1)

-- **J. Si**, H. Jeong, Y. Lee, and S. Kim, "Designing Projection-Mapped Interview Rooms with Diffusion Models for Sustainable Digital Interaction", IEEE 7th Eurasia Conference on Biomedical Engineering, Healthcare and Sustainability (IEEE ECBIOS), Accepted
+- **J. Si**, H. Jeong, Y. Lee, and S. Kim, "Designing Projection-Mapped Interview Rooms with Diffusion Models for Sustainable Digital Interaction", IEEE 7th Eurasia Conference on Biomedical Engineering, Healthcare and Sustainability (IEEE ECBIOS), pp. 1-6, Oct.
+2025.
+-
+- D. Kim, **J. Si**, S. Kim, "Analysis of Multimodal PhotoMaker Approach for Generating Realistic Asian Virtual Interviewers", Proc.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, pp.65-66, Oct.
+2025.
+-
+- D. Kim, **J. Si**, S. Kim, "Design and Performance Comparison of Deep Learning Model for Binary Classification of Macular Edema Risk", Proc.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, pp.67-68, Oct.
+2025.

+- **J. Si** and S. Kim, "Analysis of Results and Limitations in Prompt-Based Image Processing: Focusing on InstructPix2Pix", Journal of Korean Institute of Information Technology(JKIIT), Vol. 23, No. 9, pp. 181-188, Sep.
+2025

 - **J. Si** and S. Kim, "Patch-Based Iterative Super-Resolution Network for Enhancing the Quality of Drone-Captured Image", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 18, No. 4, pp.263-270, Aug.
 2025.